gasperko/SmartNinjaAPI/resources/views/documentation/cmw/blueprint.md

 FORMAT: 1A

 # CMW SmartNinja API
-A simple API for retrieving data about cars, timeslots and and reseravations.
+A simple API for retrieving data about cars, timeslots and reservations.
 This API is meant for SmartNinja students.

 # Group Cars